TruDan/arduino-esp32/docs/source/esp-idf_component.rst

 - Download and install `ESP-IDF <https://github.com/espressif/esp-idf>`_.
 - Create blank idf project (from one of the examples).
-- in the project folder, create a folder called components and clone this repository inside.
+- In the project folder, create a new folder called `components` and clone this repository inside the new created folder.

 .. code-block:: bash